Querying your first events

 - The first option is to use the credentials you configured for the loader in the Terraform variables (

-) - The second option is to grant
+snowflake_loader_userandsnowflake_loader_password) - The second option is to grant

-permissions on the schema to an existing user
+SELECTpermissions on the schema to an existing user

 To connect, you can use either Snowflake dashboard or SnowSQL.

-The database name and the schema name will be defined by the databricks_database
+The database name and the schema name will be defined by the databricks_database and databricks_schema variables in Terraform.

 There are two different ways to login to the database: